szabogabor91/gimlet-website/src/gimlet-cli/deploy-your-app-to-kubernetes-without-the-boilerplate.md

 - You can explore the many use-cases of OneChart in the [OneChart documentation]()

-- or further explore what you can do with Gimlet CLI in your CI pipeline in [Modernize your Jenkins pipelines with Gimlet and GitOps](/gimlet-cli/modernize-your-jenkins-pipelines-with-gimlet-and-gitops)
+- or read how can you elevate your workflow further by using GitOps in the [Manage environments with Gimlet and GitOps](/gimlet-cli/manage-environments-with-gimlet-and-gitops) guide